 The College strongly encourages individuals to report Prohibited Conduct.
 The College recognizes, however, that the decision to report Prohibited Conduct (to the College and/or law enforcement) can be difficult.
 The College strongly encourages individuals who are considering whether to report Prohibited Conduct to seek the support of confidential campus and community resources, listed below.
 These trained professionals can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under this Policy is pursued.
 These resources are available regardless of when or where the incident occurred.

 There are many resources available on campus and in the surrounding community.
-As detailed below, there are Confidential Resources which by law cannot share information without the consent of the individual seeking assistance (in most circumstances).
+As detailed below, there are Confidential Resources that by law cannot share information without the consent of the individual seeking assistance (in most circumstances).
 There are also a variety of College resources that will be discreet and private but are not considered confidential.
 These resources will maintain the privacy of an individual’s information within the limited circle of those involved in the resolution of a complaint under this Policy.

 The College strongly encourages all community members to make a report of any incident of Prohibited Conduct to the College and local law enforcement.
 For individuals who are not prepared to make a report, or who may be unsure how to proceed, but are still seeking information and support, there are several legally-protected confidential resources available as designated below.
 These confidential resources will not share information with the College or anyone else without the individual’s permission.

-1. On-Campus Confidential Resources:
+a.
+On-Campus Confidential Resources:

 UVM Medical Center